 Google Translate — machine translation, the computer translates for you.
 CAT is a principle of operation when the computer only helps by automating routine processes.
-CAT tools divide source text intosegments — lines, sentences or paragraphs.
-Human translates segments one by one, and the translation is stored in a special database — translation memory (TM).
-If the translator will meet a similar segment, the program will show a hint or a possible translation.
+CAT tools divide source text into segments — lines, sentences or paragraphs.
+Humans translate segments one by one, and the translation is stored in a special database — translation memory (TM).
+If the translator meets a similar segment, the program will show a hint or a possible translation.
 And the program can handle identical segments automatically.
-CATs are especially good when translatingmanuals, legal documents, program interfaces anywhere similar wording widely occurs.
-In fiction translation assistance will not be so obvious, but it can still help with memorizing names and places.
-The more texts on related subjects you translate, the more translations accumulated in the database, and more suggestions you will see.
-Over the years you can accumulate such a wast database that the new document will be half-ready before you even start.
+CATs are especially good when translating manuals, legal documents, and program interfaces anywhere similar wording widely occurs.
+In fiction, translation assistance will not be so obvious, but it can still help with memorizing names and places.
+The more texts on related subjects you translate, the more translations accumulate in the database, and the more suggestions you will see.
+Over the years, you can accumulate such a vast database that the new document will be half-ready before you even start.
 When the translation is finished, the program creates a document identical to the original, retaining structure and formatting, but replacing the original text with your translation.
-CAT tools do not alter original document, so irreversibly mess up the document impossible.
+CAT tools do not alter the original document, so irreversibly messing up the document impossible.
 The output will be a fully translated file.

 What kind of CATs are there?

 All kinds.
 Trados, MemoQ — expensive corporate complexes, installed on your computer.
 CrowdIn, Tolmach and others working directly in the browser.
 As a rule, everything costs money, or there are restrictions on the volume of projects.
-But not all that bad: I’m using the same system for almost eight years, it is called OmegaT, free open source software that works on Windows, Mac and Linux systems and is constantly improved by the community.
+But not all that bad: I have been using the same system for almost eight years, it is called OmegaT, free open-source software that works on Windows, Mac and Linux systems and is constantly improved by the community.
 And I’m going to tell you about it.

 What can OmegaT do?

 Freeware (GPLv3), open source

 It can do all that is described in the first Chapter.
 It helps translator in the work, and various other little things.